ejeschke/ginga/doc/manual/plugins_local/histogram.rst

 Histogram plots a histogram for a region drawn in the image, or for the entire image.

-Histogram is a local plugin, and thus must be invoked separately for each channel in which you want to use it.
+.. note:: Histogram is a local plugin, and thus must be invoked
+          separately for each channel in which you want to use it.
 If a new image is selected for the channel the histogram plot will be recalculated based on the current parameters with the new data.

 Usage
 -----